 The first method is to connect to your home PC using the Microsoft Remote Desktop app on your Android device.
 We mention this here because it will appeal to some users, and it has the advantage of giving you access to all the software you use on your PC, but there are some serious drawbacks that limit its usefulness.

 For a start, although you don’t have to install any software on your PC, it will work only if that PC is running certain editions of Windows.
-In particular, for Windows 8 you need Enterprise or Pro while for Windows 7 it’s restricted to Professional, Enterprise or Ultimate.
-Given that most home users have basic or Home editions, it's not an option.
-The option is not natively available for Windows 10 users, where there's no support to run the Remote Desktop Client on Android.
+The option is not natively supported on Windows 10, where there's no support to run the Remote Desktop Client on Android.

 Second, for this to work your home PC has to be switched on while you’re away from home.
 Needless to say, this will increase your electricity bill and doesn't do much for the environment.